 Unprocessed PYREX® borosilicate glass comes in unpolished large blocks or as rolled sheets.
 We can grind, polish, and further process these materials to meet customer-specific requirements. |

-Glass wafers made of PYREX® are a standard for the semiconductor industry.
-They are a perfect solution for the anodic bonding of glass to silicon because the thermal expansion of PYREX® borosilicate glass closely matches that of silicon.
+PYREX® wafers are a standard for the semiconductor industry.
+They are a perfect solution for the anodic bonding of glass to silicon because the thermal expansion of the PYREX® borosilicate glass closely matches that of silicon.

-PYREX® rolled sheets and block glass were discontinued for many years.
-However, CORNING recently released PYREX SG3.3, now available in thicknesses of 0,3–2,3 mm.
-Please send us your inquiry if you are interested in more details about this new PYREX® version.
+PYREX® rolled sheets and block glasses were discontinued many years ago.
+However, CORNING released PYREX SG3.3 in the meantime, now available in thicknesses from 0.3–2.3 mm.
+Please send us your inquiry if you are interested in more details about this PYREX® borosilicate glass design.

-Please consider using the button below to request a quotation for windows, substrates, wafers, or other optics made of PYREX® with individual dimensions.
+Please use the button below to request a quotation for windows, substrates, wafers, or other optics made of PYREX® with individual dimensions.

 Please look at our quartz and fused silica materials for higher-temperature requirements.
-Moreover, fused quartz with sight-glass quality is available.
+Also we have fused quartz with sight-glass quality available.

 Further detailed glass specifications are available on request.

-All given details and specifications are mean reference values and are not guaranteed.
-Also, please consider our "Notes on technical specifications".© 1994 – 2023 Präzisions Glas & Optik GmbH
+All data and specifications given are average guide values and are not guaranteed.
+Moreover, please consider the “Notes on Specifications”.© 1994 – 2025 Präzisions Glas & Optik GmbH